 Q.WHY SHOULD I BUY A TICKET IN ADVANCE?

-A. The Hunt may sell out in advance.
+A. The Hunt sold out last year.
 You can avoid disappointment by buying your ticket early.

 Q. IF I DON'T BUY A TICKET IN ADVANCE, CAN I STILL SHOW UP?